-Whether you're trekking between rocks or jumping through puddles, the last thing you want is your socks slipping down into your hiking boots causing blisters.
+Whether you're trekking between rocks or jumping through puddles, the last thing you want is your socks slipping down into your hiking boots or the wrong socks causing blisters.

 Video of the Day

-Some manufacturers market socks according to gender, so we have listed both women's and men's picks below, when applicable.
+Some manufacturers market socks according to gender, and we've included links for both men's and women's versions where available.
 However, the main difference between most men's and women's socks is foot size.
 So, it's best to shop according to your shoe size.

 1. Darn Tough Hiker Boot Full-Cushion Socks